your-trickster/your-trickster.github.io/wiki/structure.md

 ### Exterior vs Interior

-- exterior — in line with the hero’s attitude; demonstrated to the outer world; hero, child, senex, demon;
+- exterior — in line with the hero’s attitude; demonstrated to the outer world, bold; hero, child, senex, demon;
 - interior — not in line with the hero’s attitude; hidden from the outer world; parent, soul, nemesis, trickster.

 ### Mental vs Vital